-For two curriculum periods every week, our pupils participate in lesson activities involving experiential learning, peer learning, role-modelling and coaching from mentors.
+For two curriculum periods every week, our students participate in lesson activities involving experiential learning, peer learning, role-modelling and coaching from mentors.
 At the individual level, they learn to interact with others in a positive, respectful and culturally appropriate manner; conducting themselves well, practising active listening, maintaining eye contact with their communication partners, speaking clearly and being neat in appearance.
-As they present to crowds, our pupils learn to structure their presentations, to effectively engage their audience, and to speak with poise and confidence.
-Throughout their six years with us, they will receive training in areas such as drama, storytelling, topical sharing, news writing, literature appreciation, programme hosting, persuasive speaking, debating, and interview skills – all with a view to enable our pupils to use the English language and their body language skilfully to communicate their ideas.
+As they present to crowds, our students learn to structure their presentations, to effectively engage their audience, and to speak with poise and confidence.
+Throughout their six years with us, they will receive training in areas such as drama, storytelling, topical sharing, news writing, literature appreciation, programme hosting, persuasive speaking, debating, and interview skills – all with a view to enable our students to use the English language and their body language skilfully to communicate their ideas.

 Orators@Waterway is supported by MOE as an Applied Learning Programme.
 Funds are provided for learning resources and for students to enjoy speech and drama lessons and theatre experience.
 A broadcasting studio has also been set up to enhance students’ learning opportunities.